florin-vasiliu/sqlalchemy-challenge/README.md

 :-------------------------:|
 Chart 2: Temperature distribution for Waihee 837 weather station|

 By making a benchmark of average monthly temperatures between July and December, it seems that there is a difference of about 5 degrees Fahreinheit.
-The inequality is also proved by performing the two tail T-test, without assumption of equal variability, which yields a P-value much less than the alfa value of 5%, which leads us to reject the null hypothesis of equal averages.
+The inequality is also shown by performing the two tail T-test, without assumption of equal variance, which yields a P-value much less than an alfa value of 5%, which leads us to reject the null hypothesis of equal averages.

 <img src=Images/Ttest.png >|
 :-------------------------:|